Speech etiquette examples from life and literature. Formulas and typical situations of speech etiquette and communication

 Is that you?!

-The greeting is often accompanied by a handshake, which may even replace the verbal greeting.
+The greeting is often accompanied by a handshake, which can even replace a verbal greeting.

-The non-verbal equivalent of a greeting when those who meet are distant from each other is a bow with the head; swaying with hands clenched in the palms, slightly raised and stretched forward in front of the chest; for men - a hat slightly raised above the head.
+The nonverbal equivalent of a greeting when those meeting are distant from each other is a bow of the head; swaying with hands clenched in the palms, slightly raised and extended forward in front of the chest; for men - a hat slightly raised above the head.

-The speech etiquette of greetings also provides for the nature of behavior, that is, the sequence of greetings.
-Welcome first:
+Speech etiquette of greetings also includes the nature of behavior, i.e., the order of greetings.
+First to greet:

 Man - woman;